Getting arrested in Japan

 TLDR

-• First-hand account of Japan’s kochi-sho detention system: up to 23 days pre-charge, strict isolation, forced Japanese communication, and deliberate psychological pressure to extract confessions.
+• First-hand account of Japan’s kōchi-sho detention system: up to 23 days pre-charge, rigid isolation, sleep disruption, and pressure toward confession.

 Key Takeaways